JamesVictor-O/Impact-DAO/README.md

-# Proof of Impact: Democratizing Local Public Goods Funding
+# ImpactProof: Democratizing Local Public Goods Funding

-> Connecting Small and Medium Enterprises (SMEs) with their local communities to fund essential public goods through verifiable, community-driven impact investment.
+> Connecting Small and Medium Enterprises (SMEs) with their local communities to fund essential public goods through verifiable, community driven impact investment built on the Base Blockchain.

 ---

 ## 🎯 Mission
-Proof of Impact connects small and medium enterprises (SMEs) with their local communities to fund essential public goods that traditional financing overlooks—from open-source software integration to sustainability initiatives and community projects.
+ImpactProof  connects small and medium enterprises (SMEs) with their local communities to fund essential public goods that traditional financing overlooks—from open-source software integration to sustainability initiatives and community projects.

 ## 💡 The Problem
 Small businesses and independent creators face critical barriers when trying to fund non-revenue-generating projects: